-The primary challenges in managing market risk exposure arise from 1) the tradeoff between earning a competitive return and correlating profitability with short-term interest rates and 2) the market risk exposure of owning mortgage assets.
+The primary challenges in managing market risk exposure arise from 1) the tradeoff between earning a competitive return and correlating profitability with short-term interest rates and 2) the market risk exposure of owning fixed-rate mortgage assets.
 Mortgage assets grant homeowners prepayment options that could adversely affect our financial performance when interest rates increase or decrease.
 We mitigate the market risk of mortgage assets primarily by funding them principally with a portfolio of long-term fixed-rate callable and non-callable Bonds.
-Secondarily, we use swaption derivative transactions to a limited extent to mitigate the market risk of mortgage assets.
-The Bonds and swaptions can provide expected cash flows that are similar to the cash flows expected from mortgage assets under a wide range of interest rate and prepayment environments.
+We may also hedge a portion of our MBS by using interest rate swaps to effectively convert the fixed rate investments to adjustable-rate investments.
+Secondarily, we use swaption derivative transactions to a limited extent to mitigate the market risk of mortgage assets under a wide range of interest rate and prepayment environments.
 Because it is normally cost-prohibitive to completely mitigate mortgage prepayment risk, a residual amount of market risk remains after funding and hedging activities.